hungwnguyen/Auto-UI/introduction.md

 * **Template Matching:** Find the perfect fit by automatically mapping your project's existing sprites to the design based on visual similarity.
 * **Zero-Code Workflow:** A powerful Editor Tool designed for designers and developers alike, requiring no programming to set up complex layouts.

+---

+### ⚠️ Technical Limitations
+To ensure the highest accuracy during the generation process, please note the following constraints regarding your design assets:

+* **Alpha Transparency:** The tool does not currently support sub-images with low **Alpha** values or high transparency.
+Ensure your elements are clearly visible.
+* **Transformations:** Sub-images must match the original source assets.
+The generator **does not support** elements that have been **scaled** or **rotated** relative to their original sprite dimensions.
+* **Visual Consistency:** For best results, ensure your design mockups use high-resolution screenshots to assist the OCR and Template Matching engines.

+---

+### Workflow Integration
 With Auto UI Generator, you can run your UI generation **directly in the Editor** so that you can design, iterate, and test your interface in a variety of ways without leaving your project.

----

 ### Get Started
 To begin, let's generate your first UI!
 For a comprehensive understanding of each stage, please refer to our **step-by-step guide**.
 If you're looking to get up and running quickly, we also have a **quickstart guide** available.